 ‘Around twenty … I don’t know,’ Herbert said impatiently.

-Melinda grinned, revealing a perfect set of pearly white teeth, and as Herbert gazed at the white teeth, suddenly they changed from white to black and a foul stench began to emit from her mouth.
-Disbelief made Herbert blink, and in that blink of an eye both the stench and the vision of the badly decaying teeth vanished.
+Melinda grinned, revealing a perfect set of pearly white teeth, and as Herbert gazed at the white teeth, they suddenly changed from white to black and a foul stench began to emit from her mouth.
+Disbelief made Herbert blink, and in that blink of an eye, both the stench and the vision of the badly decaying teeth vanished.

 ‘So you take us for six young people, eh?’
 Melinda sniggered.